-- Assessing pupil progress and identifying, planning and delivering any additional help a child may need (this could be targeted work or additional support): - Liaising closely with the Special Education Needs/Disabilities Co-ordinator (SENDCo) about pupils needing additional help; - Raising individual pupil needs at the termly Pupil Progress meetings with the SENDCo, assessment leader and headteacher and planning targets/Additional Support Plans (ASPs), based on the smaller steps outlined in Assertive mentoring grids/PIVATS (Performance Indicators for Value Added Target Setting), and sharing and reviewing these with the child and their parents/carers at least once each term and planning for the next term; - Planning and delivering personalised teaching and learning for a child as identified on the school's provision map; - Ensuring that the school's SEND Policy is reflected in their classroom environment and in the provision put in place for all the pupils they teach with any SEND; - Working collaboratively with Teaching Assistants and overseeing support that they provide for children; - Developing positive and constructive relationships with parents and ensuring that parents/carers are involved in supporting their child's learning; - Ensuring that the child's views are sought and valued.
+- Assessing pupil progress and identifying, planning and delivering any additional help a child may need (this could be targeted work or additional support): - Liaising closely with the Special Education Needs/Disabilities Co-ordinator (SENDCo) about pupils needing additional help; - Raising individual pupil needs at the termly Pupil Progress meetings with the SENDCo, assessment leader and headteacher and planning targets based on the smaller steps. - Planning and delivering personalised teaching and learning for a child as identified on the school's provision map; - Ensuring that the school's SEND Policy is reflected in their classroom environment and in the provision put in place for all the pupils they teach with any SEND; - Working collaboratively with Teaching Assistants and overseeing support that they provide for children; - Developing positive and constructive relationships with parents and ensuring that parents/carers are involved in supporting their child's learning; - Ensuring that the child's views are sought and valued.